maXXCZ1/maXXCZ1/README.md

-- 👋 Hi, I’m @maXXCZ1
+- 👋 Hi, I’m Martin.
-- ✔️ Currently in process of being fulltime App developer in future.
+- ✔️ Fulltime react-native developer.
-- 👀 I’m interested in creating Android (cross platform) mobile applications
+- 👀 Looking for help and trying to help.
-- 🌱 I’m currently learning React Native, used to work with Kotlin aswell.
+- 🌱 Learning React.js to produce web in future.
 - 📫 How to reach me? martin.cermak1337@gmail.com